vulpemventures/nigiri-chopsticks/README.md

 # Nigiri chopsticks

-This is an API passwthrough that simply proxies requests to the underlying services.
+This is an API passthrough that simply proxies requests to the underlying services.
 It expects an electrum REST server and an optional RPC server for faucet and custom broadcasting services.

 ## Usage